firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/introduction.md

 * Easy navigation through your records
 * Browse back and forth to see previous months or even years
 * Lots of charts because we all love them
-* If you feel you’re missing something you can just ask me and I'll add it!
+* If you feel you’re missing something you can just ask me, and I'll add it!